Neural-Symbolic-Image-Labeling/Rapid/README.md

 **Notice**: when typing in the terminal, make sure the rules you enter is in one line, else it will raise error.

-## Contributing
-All students below contribute a lot to this work, under supervision of Prof. Tianyi Zhang from Purdue CS.

-Yifeng Wang, Zhi Tu, Yiwen Xiang, Shiyuan Zhou, Xiyuan Chen, Bingxuan Li

-If you have any question, either about the code or paper, welcome to contact us via email!

 ## Citation